mzhang28/blog/content/about/_index.md

 layout = "single"
 +++

 Hi there!
-I'm a recent graduate from the University of Minnesota, currently working as an associate researcher at [SIFT][11].
-My computing-related interests lie in programming language design and analysis, systems security, cryptography, and distributed systems. <!-- more --> Some of the projects I've been working on in my free time include:
+I'm an incoming graduate student at the University of Minnesota.
+I currently work as a Software Developer at [AWS][13] (previously at [SIFT][11]).
+My computing-related interests lie in programming language design and formal verification, systems security, cryptography, and distributed systems. <!-- more --> Some of the projects I've been working on in my free time include:

 - [**Leanshot**][6], a Linux screen capture tool.
 - [**Garbage**][7], a CLI interface to the trash can API.